 Social Tech High was written in six weeks as a series of blog posts on a dedicated site.
 Click on this snapshot to visit it.

-This book too will be incorporated into Society Changed, since is shares several of the same characters.
+This book will eventually be incorporated into Society Changed, since is shares several of the same characters.